Infinit3i/Cyber-Yankee-2025/Sassy Panda/fullflow.md

 - `Ctrl-Z` OR `Ctrl-C` **WILL KILL YOUR SHELL**
 - Palo Alto Shell has limited functionality
 - **Tab autocompletion and the up/down arrow keys won’t work**
-- The first priority is to establish persistence using a cron job and the pan_os_comm.py script you created earlier.
+- The first priority is to establish persistence using a cron job and the pan_os_comm script you created earlier.

 1. Start by running some basic enumeration commands to get a sense of your current environment on the machine.